Back to All Events

 Thaís Muniz

-Muniz’s ongoing body of work, New Atlantic Triangulations, uses embodied cosmovisions, shaped by her Yoruba and Bantu heritage and her experience as a Brazilian woman with Irish citizenship, to explore themes of displacement, joy, and mental health.
+The sculpture is part of Muniz’s ongoing body of work, New Atlantic Triangulations, which uses embodied cosmovisions, shaped by her Yoruba and Bantu heritage and her experience as a Brazilian woman with Irish citizenship, to explore themes of displacement, joy, and mental health.
 It proposes new languages, new worlds, and shared spaces of reimagination.

 ATU Wellpark Road Library